hh/org/blog/content/blog/rerouting-container-registries-with-envoy.md

 ...
 ```

 This is a great start!
-This serves the site and it's content under the host where Envoy is served.
+This serves the site and its content under the host where Envoy is served.
 However, the host in the rewrite is static and not dynamic.
 It seems at this point like doing the implementation this way is not viable.